 Questioning the data

-He notes all hurricanes had female names until 1979 -- meaning the study included 29 years without male hurricane names.
+He notes that all hurricanes had female names until 1979 – meaning the study included 29 years without male hurricane names.

 That’s significant because hurricanes have generally gotten less deadly over time, Lazo told National Geographic.

 “It could be that more people die in female-named hurricanes simply because more people died in hurricanes on average before they started getting male names,” Lazo said.

 But the researchers said they didn’t just analyze death tolls from actual hurricanes, they also conducted a series of experiments to test their hypothesis.

 In one experiment, participants predicted the intensity of 10 hurricanes – five with female names and five with male names.
 The male hurricanes were deemed more intense – regardless of the gender of the participant.

 In another test, participants were asked to judge the risks of a hypothetical “Hurricane Alexander” and a “Hurricane Alexandra.”
 Despite being told both had uncertain intensity, respondents considered Hurricane Alexander to be riskier.